Guns! Once again they are making national headlines. In fact, they are making headlines around the world.

-I remember being at my office in Vancouver, Canada on December 14th, 2012, that’s a day that honestly I don’t think I will ever forget.
-I had stopped to get a coffee in the break room when I saw the news of the Sandy Hook shooting on the TV.
-I remember being overcome with emotion while watching the story on the tragedy that had just occurred, and my heart broke!
+I remember being at my office in Vancouver, Canada on December 14, 2012, it’s a day that I honestly don’t think I will ever forget.
+I had stopped to get a coffee in the break room when I saw the news of the Sandy Hook shooting on TV.
+I remember being overcome with emotion while watching the story!

-They were tears of sadness but also tears of anger; anger that something so terrible could happen to the most innocent among us, that such young children had been specifically targeted by a truly disgusting individual.
+Mine were tears of sadness but also tears of anger; anger that something so terrible could happen to the most innocent among us, that such young children had been specifically targeted in such a truly horrendous way.

-In a time like this… with so much pain being felt across the country and around the world, people needed to come together, to care for those who were affected, to counsel, to help, to support.
-Instead each side took off on their own crusade and in, what I believe was well intentioned, zeal they turned on each other, tearing each other apart to push an agenda, and in doing so took the attention away from the families and instead focused on what divides us rather than what unites.
+It took only moments for the gun control advocates to “come out of the woodwork with knee-jerk, detail void, rhetoric on the need for more gun control.
+Even the response from those rebutting gun control arguments seemed distasteful to me.
+At a time like this, with so much pain being felt across the country and around the world, people needed to come together, to care for those who were affected, to counsel, to help, to support.
+Instead, each side used this occasion to push their political aims.
+In what was may have been well-intentioned zeal, they changed the conversation and in doing so, they took the attention away from the families – changing focus to what divides us rather than what unites.

-I’m not writing this to defend guns, and I’m not writing this to dismiss the magnitude of the damage done by these mass shootings.
-I am writing because there needs to be a real discussion on what can be done to help prevent these situations.
+I’m not writing this to defend guns and I’m not writing this to dismiss the magnitude of the damage done by these mass shootings.
+I am writing because we need to have a real discussion on what can be done to help prevent these situations.

 Robert Higgs, a Senior Fellow in political economy at the Cato Institute, wrote about Orlando: